 - Flamboyant Pond – very impressive group of 658 pools next to the Azalea Pond;

 - Huanglong Middle Temple (Buddha Hall) – located approximately in the middle of Huanglong.
 Here for approximately 1 km follows somewhat less interesting walk – although with gorgeous mountain scenery;

 - Huanglong Ancient Temple – this temple is located close to the Huanglong spring, below the uppermost complex of travertine terraces.
 Temple was built in the second half of the 14th century.
-According to local legends this temple was built to honor the legendary dragon who helped to the king of Xia Kingdom.
-Dragon managed to save the kingdom from flood by channeling the streams into countless ponds;
+According to local legends, this temple was built to honor the legendary dragon who helped the king of the Xia Kingdom.
+The dragon managed to save the kingdom from the flood by channeling the streams into countless ponds;

 - Zhuanhuachi Springs – these are the springs which have formed the wonder of Huanglong.
 Further down there are more springs but these ones are the most powerful (96.1 l/s).